-So your first step is to check with your benefits office to confirm your spending deadline, says Bart Turney, strategic marketing and communications executive at ADP Strategic Advisory Services in Louisville, Kentucky.
+So your first step is to check with your benefits office to confirm your spending deadline, says Bart Turney, a vice president with ADP Strategic Advisory Services in Louisville, Kentucky.

 If your workplace gives you until mid-March to incur FSA-eligible expenses and use this year's funds to pay for them, you have some breathing room.